Online University—A Comprehensive Guide

 Given these technology requirements, should students prepare themselves for a hefty bill at the local electronics store?
 Not necessarily.

-A public library, for example, can furnish almost everything a student would need to complete an online degree.
+A public library, for example, can furnish almost everything a student would need.
 Here are some of the technology requirements to expect:

 A computer with a recent operating system, such as Windows, Mac, or Linux.